-For 1024-QAM, the relative constellation error shall meet either one of the following requirements:
+For 1024-QAM, the relative constellation error shall meet the following requirements:

-— The relative constellation error shall be less than or equal to –35 dB if amplitude drift compensation is disabled in the test equipment.

 — The relative constellation error shall be less than or equal to –35 dB with amplitude drift compensation enabled in the test equipment, and the relative constellation error shall be less than or equal to –32 dB with amplitude drift compensation disabled in the test equipment.

 For all other constellations, the relative constellation error shall be less than or equal to the values in Table 23-34 (Allowed relative constellation error versus constellation size and coding rate) regardless of whether amplitude drift compensation is enabled in the test equipment.